outcaste-io/outserv/README.md

 ## Why Outserv over Cloud API Systems?

-- Running your own API server and blockchain node is the holy grail of decentralization, *wouldn't you agree?*
+- Running your own API server and blockchain node is the holy grail of decentralization.
+That is the big leap that web3 has over web2.
 - Never run into rate limits, ever again.
 - Not only is Outserv high-performant, having a dedicated system running closer to edge just for your usage would always outperform far-away cloud